SheaTracks/llm-docs/products/champagne-all-stars.md

 Champagne All-Stars is a customizable live wedding band based in Las Vegas and appearing nationwide.
 It is designed for weddings, corporate events, and private parties that want a high-energy live music experience with flexible configuration options.

+Champagne All-Stars is one of several formats offered by Beyer Entertainment, alongside DJ Plus and Dueling Pianos.

 ## Overview

 Champagne All-Stars allows clients to build a band based on their event needs.
 Instead of a fixed lineup, clients can choose from a range of performers and formats.